matthuska/tRap/README.md

 git push
 ```

+Now go to the github website and do a [pull request](https://help.github.com/articles/using-pull-requests).

 ### R development

 After creating a branch in your local git repository, modify the R or C++ code however you need and then run R from inside the root of the package's directory (e.g. tRap/) and run a few `devtools` commands: